[Updated] iPhone wallpaper turns black or disappears for some even after iOS 16.1.1 update (workaround inside)

 Update 8 (December 5, 2022)

-05:30 pm (IST): According to one of those affected, the issue where the wallpaper disappears or turns black has been resolved after updating to iOS 16.1.2.
+05:30 pm (IST): According to one of those affected, the issue where the wallpaper disappears or turns black has been resolved after updating to iOS 16.1.2 (at least for them).

 iOS 16.1.2 is now out and worth a try.
 I recovered my old wallpaper following instructions others have posted here and am now running 16.1.2 with no issues.
 (Source)